Booth notebook

 Why it fits

-You by Marvin Gaye off Super Hits (1970) cools the temperature after Miles Ahead [take 12] by Miles Davis & Gil Evans off 1986-1991: The Warner Years (CD4) (2011) and lets the turn breathe.
+You by Marvin Gaye off Super Hits (1970) cools the temperature after It Could Happen To You (From The Album Relaxin' With The Miles Davis Quintet) by Miles Davis off INTEGRAL MILES DAVIS 1951-1956 (2024) and lets the turn breathe.
 You by Marvin Gaye off Super Hits (1970) earns its place when the turn needs shape, contrast, and enough detail to keep the next move honest.
-It leaves Tonight by David Bowie off Tonight (1984) a clean lane instead of boxing the handoff in.
+It leaves Epistrophy (theme - Sunday set one) by Thelonious Monk off The Complete Thelonious Monk At The It Club (1964) a clean lane instead of boxing the handoff in.

 Track context